 Study after study describes the practical and psychological benefits of open adoption for the adopted child.
 Not only will the child have access to her medical history and valuable information about any other traits she may inherit, but adoptive parents will be able to get a better sense of the reasons the child was put up for adoption.

 An open adoption also lets the birth family maintain ties to the child.
 Birth parents feel relieved when they know the child is doing well, and this helps them to feel that they made the right decision.
 Being available to answer questions and to demonstrate that they wanted the child to have a better life is meaningful [for them].

 Spoiler alert: there is no right way.
 How "open" is defined can vary from annual updates sent through an adoption agency to close bonds, such as the birth and adoptive families celebrating birthdays and holidays together.
-What's fascinating is that we have such varying degrees of best practices around open adoption, and you have different agencies with different definitions and different ways of doing things.
+What's fascinating is that we have such varying degrees of best practices around open adoption in Florida, and you have different agencies with different definitions and different ways of doing things.
 But really it's about keeping the door open.
 You can make an amazing extended family around your children, where you're in charge as the parent but you include the birth family and birth parents.

 The bottom line is that open adoption can be complicated.
 But in the end, it's worth it for everyone involved.
 And rest easier knowing feeling fearful about open adoption is completely normal.

 A successful open adoption is founded on a mutual love for the child and a focus on his or her best interests.
 It requires trusting, open-minded, and respectful relationships between both families.
 You can make open adoption work by: